4Clover4/Angle-Medical-Center/Security.md

 This document outlines various network security measures to enhance the protection of different network devices, including switches, routers, and wireless access points (APs).
 The security measures discussed are divided into categories that ensure network access control, data protection, monitoring, and threat prevention.
-These measures are implemented to secure management access, control traffic flow, prevent unauthorized devices from connecting, and monitor network activities for potential threats.

 ### **Security Measures Breakdown**